Sonos One full review

 The mid-range is solid so vocals and key instruments are given an appropriate level of importance in the mix.
 Thanks to a tweeter inside the One, high-end isn’t forgotten and provides brightness resulting into a well-rounded mix that works for a wide range of music.

-It’ impressive how good the sound is from such a small speakers and the way it doesn’t sound better when directly in-front.
+It’s impressive how good the sound is from such small speakers and the way it doesn’t sound better when directly in front.
 The sound isn’t 360 but it’s close and you can make use of Trueplay to tune the device to the room it’s in.
 You can also link two into a stereo pair.

 For starters, setting up the speaker is more complex due to needing to sign in and connect both Sonos and Amazon accounts.
 We seemed to need to do it all twice before it worked.